luthfirahmad/luthfirahmad.github.io/_posts/2020-7-17-Blinded-Designer.md

 ![image banner]({{ site.baseurl }}/images/image_1_post_4.jpg)

-<p style="text-align: center;">Source: Unsplash</p>
+<p style="text-align: center;">Source: <a href="https://unsplash.com/photos/F85pIdl7cS8">Unsplash</a></p>

 > *There is a couple, Stakeholder and Designer.
 Previously, they have a wonderful and lovely relationship.
 But recently, the Designer feels that their relationship isn’t going well anymore.
 She doesn’t happy about Stakeholder’s treatment to her.*
-\
+>
-\
+>
-*Doesn’t want to lose her, Stakeholder makes a promise that he will change to a better person.
+> *Doesn’t want to lose her, Stakeholder makes a promise that he will change to a better person.
 Impressed with his gesture, the Designer forgave him.*
-\
+>
-\
+>
-*Time passed, but he still repeating his mistake.
+> *Time passed, but he still repeating his mistake.
 Again, the woman still forgiving him, and keep swirling to the toxic relationship.
 She was blinded by deception.*

 That story may be a little bit exaggerated, but we can take a lesson from it.
 Don’t be a **blinded designer.** What is that?